Jordan versus Lebron. Batman against Superman. Jay Gatsby versus common sense. The biggest all-time battles between some of the best to ever do it.

 Best Subscription Razor

 Suppose you’re just looking for the best subscription razor/cartridge.
 In that case, you have to go with Gillette’s SkinGuard or ProGlide package.
 It is by far the best feeling razor out of all three that I tested.

 That being said, when I signed up for a subscription razor service, I wanted something more than convenience: I wanted a grooming experience.

-Harry’s subscription razor service provided the closest shave as well as a great shaving gel.
+Harry’s monthly subscription razor service provided the closest shave as well as a great shaving gel.
 Opening the box made me feel like I was a part of something special, which I can’t say for Gillette.